We have been preparing US income

 There are other forms which must be filed

-if you have foreign bank or financial accounts (located in the UAE or other
+if you have foreign bank or financial accounts (located in the UK); foreign investment

-company; or own 10% or more of a foreign or UAE corporation or foreign partnership.
+company; or own 10% or more of a foreign or UK corporation or foreign partnership.

 If you do not file these form or file them late the IRS can impose penalties